Battle of Herdonia (212 BC)

-The first Battle of Herdonia was fought in 212 BC during the Second Punic War between Hannibal's Carthaginian army and Roman forces led by Praetor Gnaeus Fulvius Flaccus, brother of the consul.
+The first Battle of Herdonia was fought in 212 BC during the Second Punic War between Hannibal's Carthaginian army and Roman forces led by Praetor Gnaeus Fulvius Flaccus, brother of the consul Quintus Fulvius Flaccus.
 The Roman army was destroyed, leaving Apulia free of Romans for the year.

 Prelude

 In 212 BC, Hannibal destroyed the Roman army in Campania under the command of Marcus Centenius in the Battle of the Silarus.
 He then received news from Apulian envoys of a Roman army under Flaccus that was easy prey owing to its low discipline and lack of awareness.
 Sensing an opportunity for another quick victory, Hannibal marched east into Apulia.

 Battle

 Fulvius and his army had had a rather easy time in Apulia, and the Romans were unaware of Hannibal's presence until he was within the immediate area of Herdonia.
 Fulvius is said to have become careless from his easy successes and his army was also weighted down with loot.
 Fulvius accepted battle on Hannibal's offer at the behest of his extremely eager soldiers.
 The Romans had about 18,000 men available.

 Hannibal deployed his forces on the plain outside his camp, while sending about 3,000 light infantry to his extreme left flank to effect a surprise attack from the woodlands and farms located in that direction.
 Hannibal also sent out 2,000 Numidian cavalry to take control of the roads in the rear of Fulvius' army, thus cutting off all escape routes.
 Flaccus did not detect the deployments of the Carthaginians.
 Hannibal's army overwhelmed the Roman legions almost at once.
 Fulvius immediately fled the field with 200 cavalry as Hannibal's attacks came from the front, behind, and to both sides.
 Roughly 2,000 Romans are said to have survived the battle.